SpenceKonde/megaTinyCore/README.md

   * If it is set to I/O, the pin will act as a normal I/O pin with incredibly weak pin drivers - don't expect it to be able to source or sink more than 0.5mA when set output.
 If using Optiboot, the bootloader will behave in the same way as when the pin is left as UPDI.
 To reprogram using an HV programmer, you must use the Power Cycle High Voltage (PCHV) procedure.
 Consult the documentation for your HV programmer for more information.
   * On the 2-series 20 and 24-pin part, an additional options is available, and the default when using Optiboot with those parts: Alternate Reset; with this option selected the UPDI pin retains it's UPDI functionality, but the PIN_PB4 ceases to be an I/O pin, and instead acts like an external RESET pin!
 In light of the continued scarcity of HV UPDI programmers within the hobbyist community
 * Tools -> Startup Time - This is the time between reset (from any cause) and the start of code execution.
 We default to 8ms and recommend using that unless you have a reason not to - that default option is generally fine...
 In rare cases (such as particularly slow rising power supplies when BOD is not enabled, such that it needs to wait longer than the usual 8ms to have a voltage high enough to function reliably at, or conversely,  when the power supply is known to be fast rising (or BOD is in use) and you have need to respond almost instantly after a reset)
-* Tools -> Voltage Baud Correction - If you are using the internal oscillator and reaaaaally want the UART baud rates to be as close to the target as possible you can set this to the voltage closer to your operating voltage, and it will use the factory programmed internal oscillator error values.
+* ~Tools -> Voltage Baud Correction - If you are using the internal oscillator and reaaaaally want the UART baud rates to be as close to the target as possible you can set this to the voltage closer to your operating voltage, and it will use the factory programmed internal oscillator error values.
 Under normal operation, this just wastes flash and is not needed.
-That is why it now (as of 2.3.0) defaults to Ignore.
+That is why it now (as of 2.3.0) defaults to Ignore~.
+Removed from 2.5.0
+* Tools -> `printf()` implementation - The default option can be swapped for a lighter weight version that omits most functionality to save a tiny amount of flash, or for a full implementation (which allows printing floats with it) at the cost of about 1k extra.
+Note that if non-default options are selected, the implementation is always included in the binary, and will take space even if not called.
+This applies to everywhere that format strings are used, including Serial.printf().
+* Tools -> attachInterrupt Mode - Choose from 3 options - the new, enabled on all pins always (like the old one), Manual, or the old implementation in case of regressions in the new implementation.
+When in Manual mode, You must call `attachPortAEnable()` (replace A with the letter of the port) before attaching the interrupt.
+This allows attachInterrupt to be used without precluding any use of a manually defined interrupt (which is always much faster to respond.
+Basically any time you "attach" an interrupt, the performance is much worse. )
+* Tools -> Wire Mode  - In the past, you have only had the option of using Wire as a master, or a slave.
+Now the same interface can be used for both at the same time, either on the same pins, or in dual mode.
+To use simultaneous master or slave, or to enable a second Wire interface, the approipriate option must be selected from tools -> Wire Mode.
 * Tools -> millis()/micros() - If set to enable (default), millis(), micros() and pulseInLong() will be available.
 If set to disable, these will not be available, Serial methods which take a timeout as an argument will not have an accurate timeout (though the actual time will be proportional to the timeout supplied); delay will still work.
 Disabling millis() and micros() saves flash, and eliminates the millis interrupt every 1-2ms; this is especially useful on the 8-pin parts which are extremely limited in flash.
 Depending on the part, options to force millis/micros onto specific timers are available.
 A #error will be shown upon compile if a specific timer is chosen but that timer does not exist on the part in question (as the 0-series parts have fewer timers, but run from the same variant).
 If RTC is selected, micros() and pulseInLong() will not be available - only millis() will be.
 * Tools -> UART for Bootloader - If using Optiboot bootloader, select which set of pins you want to use for serial uploads.
 After making a selection, you must connect a UPDI programmer and do tools -> Burn Bootloader to upload the correct bootloader for the selected option.

+## Warnings and Caveats

-## Warning: Direct Register Manipulation
+### Direct Register Manipulation
 If you are manually manipulating registers controlling a peripheral, you should not count on the behavior of API functions that relate to the same peripheral, nor should you assume that calling said API functions will not adversely impact the rest of your application.
 For example, if you "take over" TCA0, you should not expect that using analogWrite() - except on the two pins on the 20/24-pin parts controlled by TCD0 - will work for generating PWM; indeed you should expect that it will break whatever you are doing with TCA0.

-## Warning: I2C **requires** external pullup resistors
+### I2C **requires** external pullup resistors
 Earlier versions of megaTinyCore enabled the internal pullup resistors on the I2C pins.
 This is no longer done; they are miles away from being strong enough to meet the I2C specifications - it was decided that it is preferably for it to fail consistently without external ones than to work under simple conditions with the internal ones, yet fail under more demanding ones (more devices, longer wires, etc).

 ## Differences in Behavior between megaTinyCore and Official Cores